carlneuhaus/C-library-for-Pushbullet/README.md

 **WORKING FEATURES**

-At the moment you are only able to push a 'note' to your devices.
+You are able to send links, address and notes at the moment.

 **INSTALLATION **